-The original Fujifilm’s batteries for X system cameras are expensive.
+The original Fujifilm’s batteries for X system camera are expensive.
 That’s the reason why there are so many alternatives available, but it also makes the choice of the right one tough.
 They not only vary in price and capacity, but some 3rd party batteries can even swell in camera and potentially damage it.
-This article aims to help with the right choice due to extensive testing of capacities and heat characteristics of the available brands.
+This article tries to help with the right choice due to extensive testing of capacities and heat characteristics of several available brands.

 NP-W126 vs. NP-W126S

 In 2016 Fujifilm introduced an updated version of the NP-W126 battery, with ‘S’ added to the title.
 This created quite a bit of confusion regarding its uses, advantages, etc. So, to clarify, both batteries share the same dimensions, contacts and power characteristics — both can deliver roughly 1200 mAh.
 They are interchangeable for any use in Fujifilm cameras as long as you don’t use power demanding features, which particularly means 4K video recording or an intensive continuous shooting.
 The NP-W126S is supposed to be thermally more efficient and thus able to better handle substantial loads.
 So, if this is your use-case, you’d probably be more inclined to purchase the NP-W126S over any aftermarket battery.
 However, according to my temperature measurements, there are several brands that are at least comparable to the original.